kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 * selecting which layers to export by applying constraints (only visible layers, ...),
 * customize export to save multi-layer images (e.g. multi-page PDFs).

-To enable customization, press the `Settings` button and choose `Show More Settings`.
+To enable customization, press the `Settings` button and select `Show More Settings`.

 ![Dialog of Export Layers with additional customization](../images/screenshot_dialog_customizing_export.png)